Skip to main content

 2

-Your server receives the credentials and opens a connection with Deck.
+Your server receives the credentials and stores them with Deck.
 This can be an Express handler, a Next.js API route, or any server-side endpoint.

 const { source_id, email, password } = req.body